 (7) the continued upward trajectory of greenhouse gas emissions which poses an immanent threat to planetary life and is fueled by the growth imperative or what Marx would characterize as capitalism's logic of "accumulation for accumulation's sake."

 The mainstream would say that the trouble spots I have flagged, while regrettable, have little if anything to do with capitalism.
-Far from being the cause of the cascading calamities engulfing the planet capitalism gives us the best chance of solving them, provided we are prepared to create the proper set of economic incentives enabling the invisible hand of the market to do what it does best, namely allocate scarce resources efficiently and for the betterment of all.
+Far from being the cause of the cascading calamities engulfing the planet capitalism gives us the best chance of solving them, provided that we put in place the proper set of economic incentives enabling the invisible hand of the market to do what it does best, namely allocate scarce resources efficiently and for the betterment of all.

 That the perilous state of the world might have something to do with the internal contradictions and crisis tendencies of capitalism is dismissed out of hand by the mainstream.
 Whatever problems exist are external, not internal, to the economic system under which we live.